linknprk/PythonTerminal/README.md

 * change_dir to go to a directory 14
 * ipconfig for do get IP Configuration 15
 * run to run a program  16
-* Rename to rename files 17
+* rename to rename files 17
+* title to change the title 18